 tribes ruled over Britain.
 The name Hardisty was originally derived from a family having lived in the village of Hardisty Hill located in the parish of Fewston, in the county of Yorkshire

 .
 In it's Old English form this place-name was originally Hardolfsty with its origin in the name Hardulf

 The surname Hardisty was first found in Yorkshire

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hardisty include Hardisty, Hardesty, Hardistry, Hardest and others.

-Hardisty Settlers in the United States in the 18th Century
+Hardisty Settlers in United States in the 18th Century

 - Wm Hardisty, who landed in Virginia in 1704

-Hardisty Settlers in the United States in the 19th Century
+Hardisty Settlers in United States in the 19th Century

 - John Hardisty came to Maryland in 1813